N-able/InstallAgent/README.md

 >

-> 1 NET4 not installed / Windows 2000 detected / Windows XP not at SP3 level
+> 1 NET4 not installed / OS earlier than Windows 7 detected

 >